Tokeley/Light-Speed/README.md

 # Light Speed 🚀

-Lightspeed is a simple space-themed video game for learning basic arithmetic, aimed at children between the ages of 5 and 13.
+Light Speed is a simple space-themed video game for learning basic arithmetic, aimed at children between the ages of 5 and 13.
 This project was built with Python and the Pygame library.

 ## Table of Contents